telerik/blazor-docs/components/upload/overview.md

 # Async Upload Overview

 The Upload component lets the user upload files to a server asynchronously.
 They can select one or multiple files, and you can control whether the upload starts immediately or upon a button click.
 You can also customize the selected file templates and let users delete their uploaded files.
-There is also validation for the selected files extensions and size.
+There is also [client-side validation]({%slug upload-validation%}) for the selected files extensions and size.

 To use a Telerik Upload for Blazor